 Exception.
-If a person engaged in an excess benefit transaction and received a prohibited benefit for the same transaction, the person is taxed under section 4958, and no tax is imposed under section 4967 for a prohibited benefit.
+If a person engaged in an excess benefit transaction and received a prohibited benefit for the same transaction, the person is taxed under section 4958, and no additional tax is imposed under section 4967 for the same transaction.

 Part I. Complete this part for all prohibited benefits.